Report: Tweets with racial slurs soar since Musk takeover

 “We have actually seen hateful speech at times this week decline (asterisk)below(asterisk) our prior norms, contrary to what you may read in the press,” Musk tweeted last week.

-Musk has described himself as a free speech absolutist, and he is widely expected to revamp Twitter’s content moderation policies.
-While he said no changes have been made so far, Musk has made significant layoffs at the company, raising questions about its ability to police misinformation and hate speech, especially in the days ahead of the 2022 elections.
+Musk has described himself as a free speech absolutist, and he is widely expected to revamp Twitter's content moderation policies.
+While he said no changes have been made so far, Musk has made significant layoffs at the company, raising questions about its ability to police misinformation and hate speech before Tuesday's midterm election.

 It may take some time to accurately assess the platform's performance in the election and to determine whether Twitter has adopted a different strategy for content that violates its policies, said Renee DiResta, research manager at the Stanford Internet Observatory.